 Start simply, and simply start.
 Engage your existing customer base with simple, fixed-odds mobile games and on-property interactions.
 Identify the sports bettors among them.
 Begin to personalize messaging by identifying their favorite teams, favorite betting events, etc.

 - Gearing up for the NFL or college football playoffs?
 Roll out a Free-to-Play mobile web Spread Pick'em game with live odds to build your new customer database.

 - Have an MMA or Big Fight watch party coming up?
 Use a Free-to-Play parlay card to generate interest, capture email addresses and sell tickets.

 - Hosting a Super Bowl Watch party on property?
 Use mobile-first Big Game Prop to amplify event promotion with casual fans.

 For any sports-related live event, simple live-in-play mobile games will keep attendees engaged.
-More importantly, you'll capture contact information from 'unknown ticket holders' (as our friends in the ticketing industry call fans that don't actually purchase the tickets to an event).
+More importantly, you'll capture contact information from 'unknown ticket holders' (to borrow a phrase from the ticketing industry).

 4. Stay informed.

 Invest in the conversation.
-Most active stakeholders fundamentally get that the arguments in support of PASPA are outdated.
-And most are interested in charting a path forward that involves firm regulatory controls, responsible gaming for customers and a sensible roll out of online.
+Most active stakeholders get that PASPA is outdated.
+Most are interested in charting a path forward.
+Finally, all operators understand regulatory controls and responsible gaming.

-By this time next year, at least two additional states (besides NV) will be allowed to offer traditional sports betting.
+By this time next year, at least two more states (besides NV) will be allowed to offer traditional sports betting.
 NJ is the easy one.

 — Daniel Wallach (@WALLACHLEGAL) October 22, 2017